dgomesbr/amazon-rekognition-twitter-selfie/readme.md

 ### Step 3 : Create selfie table in Amazon Athena

-1. Obtain the bucket name that solution uses to store the data that will be queries from athena running the command:
+1. For this step the applicaton bucket name is required, since the solution stores and queries the data in this bucket.
 ```
 aws cloudformation describe-stack-resource --stack-name twitterSelfie-core --logical-resource-id Bucket --query "StackResourceDetail.PhysicalResourceId"
 ```

-2. Edit the file athena.sql by replacing the *app-bucket* with the bucket name shown on the command above at the line **s3://\<app-bucket\>/selfie-reports/**
+2. Edit the file athena.sql by replacing the *\<app-bucket\>* with the bucket name shown on the command above.
+The line that needs to be changed is the following: **s3://\<app-bucket\>/selfie-reports/**

 3. Create the table structure at Athena by running:
 ```